nojvek/smls/SON.md

     [0 1 1 1 1 0 0
 ```

+### Basics

-Pretty cool aye! the '{' and '[' look awkward.
+* Pretty cool aye! the '{' and '[' look awkward.
 Let's use '-' to indicate start of new object. '*' (many spikes) to indicate start of array.
-The first word is property and everything after that is either a string, number, null or true/false.
+* The first word is property and everything after that is either a string, number, null or true/false.

-If we're in an array then the whole line is used as a value.
+* If we're in an array then the whole line is used as a value.
 Also let's drop the '-' to indicate object of object.

 ```
 firstName John